 The Real Time Data window provides important parameters from the connected Bloodhound.
 The RTD window will provide the Bloodhound Serial Number, the Job Number, and the date and time of the most recent data packet received in the header (top left of pop up window, as pictured below).
-Important parameters are shown in large boxes at the upper left to include Gas Units, Hole Depth, Bit Depth, ROP in Mn/Ft and the Current Calculated Lag Depth.
+Important parameters are shown in large boxes at the upper left to include Gas Units, Hole Depth, Bit Depth, ROP in Min/Ft and the Current Calculated Lag Depth.

 If the Gas Chart software is running locally, the Lag Depth shown is that calculated within the Gas Chart software, based on the settings in the "Chart Control Box / Setup Box / Lag Tab," described in a following section.
-If the Gas Chart software is running remotely, the Lag Depth shown is that being calculated by Gas Chart software running on the wellsite, and transmitted through the Bloodhound to the WITS system.
+If the Gas Chart software is running remotely, the Lag Depth shown is that being calculated by Gas Chart software running on the wellsite and transmitted through the Bloodhound to the WITS system.

-TIP: In the top-center section of the Real-Time Data screen is a table denoting a number of Bloodhound "critical stats".
-These are highly useful in diagnosing issues such as problems with the rig-up and mud, and also are key indicators that can be used to discuss issues with on-site well operations staff.
+TIP: In the top-center section of the Real-Time Data screen is a table denoting several Bloodhound "critical stats".
+These are highly useful in diagnosing issues such as problems with the rig-up and mud, and are key indicators that can be used to discuss issues with on-site well operations staff.

-All of the Bloodhound parameters to the left of the large boxes mentioned above are described below.
+All the Bloodhound parameters to the left of the large boxes mentioned above are described below.

-5.1 PARAMETER DESCRIPTIONS
+6.1 PARAMETER DESCRIPTIONS

-H2S PPM 0.00 - H2S sensor reading in parts per million.
-This number will always be higher than a detector waved over the mud pit because the extractor (agitator) lowers the surface tension inside the body of the device, extracting more gas than turbulent flow alone. in liters per hour.
-Part of feedback loop, calibrated at 60 LPH.
+- H2S PPM 0.00 - H2S sensor reading in parts per million.
+This number will always be higher than a detector waved over the mud pit because the extractor (agitator) lowers the surface tension inside the body of the device, extracting more gas than turbulent flow alone.
+LPH 61 - Sample flow in litres per hour (LPH).
+Part of feedback loop calibrated at 60 LPH.
 When LPH drops below the set flow, the motor speed increases; when it is above the set flow the motor speed decreases.
-The Bloodhound can function fine with a set motor speed (i.e.bypassing a bad flow meter).
+The Bloodhound can function fine with a set motor speed (i.e. bypassing a bad flow meter).
 Atten 100 - Attenuation setting.
 100% (default) means 100 units in = 100 units detected.
 50% is 100 units in = 50 units detected.
 Anything other than 100% alters the highest saturated gas number.
 Example: 30% will read 3,000 units MAXIMUM.
-ROP Ft/Hr 3.752 - Rate Of Penetration in Feet per Hour.
+ROP Ft/Hr 3.752 - Rate of Penetration in Feet per Hour.
 Packet Num 3570451 - Packet Number (most recent).
 Volts DC 12.9 - Volts DC meter for internal voltage.
-Pri Volts 2.586 - Primary gas sensor voltage Sec Volts 0.380 - Secondary gas sensor voltage H2S Volts 0.389 - H 2 S sensor voltage CG Volts 0.6601650 chromatograph sensor voltage recent chromatograph run sequential ID number RSSI - Received Signal Strength Indication from the modem.
-AC Volts 113.1 - incoming AC voltage AC frequency, Hz going out the 12 volt connector (cavitator).
-Register 37 set to alarm at 5 amps, shut off at 6 amps.
+Pri Volts 2.586 - Primary gas sensor voltage Sec Volts 0.380 - Secondary gas sensor voltage H2S Volts 0.389 - H 2 S sensor voltage CG Volts 0.6601650 Chromatograph sensor voltage Figure 1 RSSI - Received Signal Strength Indication from the modem.

 NOTE: RSSI only indicates signal strength in "cell bandwidth", not specifically by provider.
-This means the %RSSI showing of 70% may be for a carrier other than the one for the Bloodhound.
+This means the RSSI showing of 70% may be for a carrier other than the one for the Bloodhound.